openstack/ironic/doc/source/admin/troubleshooting.rst

    use or no longer seems applicable/operable.
 If multiple deployments of the Bare Metal service with a single Neutron, the possibility that a inventory typo, or possibly even a duplicate MAC address exists, which could also produce the same basic error message.
+A final root cause is where users might pre-create a port in Neutron with a Bare Metal port's MAC address, which is an incorrect practice as Ironic attempts to assert the MAC address based upon the Node.

 My test VM image does not deploy -- mount point does not exist
 ==============================================================